Down on Me (Jeremih song)

-"Down on Me" is a song by American singer Jeremih, produced by Mick Schultz and Keith James, and mixed by mix engineer Ken Lewis.
-The song features rapper 50 Cent, and is the second single off his second album All About You.
-The song was released to US radio stations on October 12, 2010, by Def Jam.
+"Down on Me" is a song by American singer Jeremih, released by Def Jam Recordings on September 28, 2010 as the second single from his second album, All About You (2010).
+It features a guest appearance from American rapper 50 Cent (becoming their first of many collaborations), with production from longtime Jeremih collaborators Mick Schultz and Keith James.
+Musically, the track is an electro-R&B club song.

+"Down on Me" peaked at number four on the Billboard Hot 100, matching Jeremih's 2009 single, "Birthday Sex", in chart position.
+It also received sextuple platinum certification by the Recording Industry Association of America (RIAA).

 Background

 When asked about the collaboration, 50 Cent, in an interview with Angie Martinez, said: "I was just looking at him as an artist and I said he sounds good, and I thought he was a dope artist, so I said I'mma do it and we did the song, and then it took off.
 It made sense to me from an artist's perspective," he continued.
 "What I have now, the luxury of being in a secure space financially, is me having the ability to make decisions based on just the art."